mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-41 -- Rep. Mark Takano (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-41)
 ### Committees
+Mark Takano is the #8 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Mark Takano is the #14 Democrat on the House Committee on Science, Space, and Technology

 Mark Takano is the #8 Democrat on the House Subcommittee on Higher Education and Workforce Development